- Are certain words considered beautiful because of the ideas and images they signify or because of an aesthetic quality that they inherently possess?

 Then I will proudly plaster it over the cracks in my crumbling walls,

-But then I will sit down at my cluttered desk and write you a poem to say
+But then I will sit down at my cluttered desk and write you

 “You are so much more.”